 - Providing support to RRBs and CBS-enabled cooperatives for adopting ICT solutions to extend their outreach

-- Encouraging rural Cooperative banks and RRBs across the country to issue RuPay Kisan Credit Cards to all borrowing farmers
+- Encouraging RCBs and RRBs across the country to issue RuPay Kisan Credit Cards to all eligible farmers

 - Actively pushing the issuance of cards through coordination with the National Payment Corporation of India (NPCI) and interaction with sponsor banks of RRBs and cooperative banks

-- Working towards the goal of developing a cashless ecosystem in rural India by supporting the creation of acceptance infrastructure
+- Working towards the goal of developing a cashless ecosystem in rural India by supporting the creation of digital payments acceptance infrastructure

 - Undertaking policy formulation, capacity building and networking with various stakeholders to achieve the above objectives